nixta/js-api-identity-manager-cacher/README.md

 | `autoLoad` | `true`  | Automatically find and load stored credentials during the `require` call. |
 | `autoSave` | `true`  | Automatically save credentials to local storage (falling back to a cookie) when the page unloads. |

 If you disabled `autoLoad` or `autoSave`, you can modify your `require` statement to get a handle to the IdCacher, which you'll need to hook up to for load and save functionality.
+The following functions are provided for manual control of credential storage.

 | Function                 | Usage                                                                                    |
 | ------------------------ | ---------------------------------------------------------------------------------------- |